JSpdx/Portfolio/BulkAdd.md

 ### Features added

-- Build widget that allows an admin to add multiple calendar events, based off of a number of parameters.
+- Built widget that allows an admin to add multiple calendar events, based off of a number of parameters.
-- Create infinite scrolling feature for photo index page (page loads more photos when user reaches the bottom)
+- Created an infinite scrolling feature for photo index page (page loads more photos when user reaches the bottom)
-- Create animated modal image for photo page
+- Created an animated modal image for photo page
-- Enhance flexibility of search feature
+- Enhanced flexibility of search feature
-- Restrict access of rental request form to Admins
+- Restricted access of rental request form to Admins
-- Make pictures of cast members dynamically resize / make text layover clickable
+- Made pictures of cast members dynamically resize / made text layover clickable
-- Modify season managers to track season
+- Modified season managers to track season
-- Update Season Manager with role restrictions, alter functionality based on user role
+- Updated Season Manager with role restrictions, altered functionality based on user role
-- Update footer to be responsive / Bug Fix: Footer not always pinned to bottom
+- Updated footer to be responsive, and fixed a bug where the Footer was not always pinned to the bottom

 ### Highlights